 Policy Details

 Policy Title: Child Protection Policy

-Version: 1.1
+Version: 1.2

 Approved By: Governing Body

-Date Approved: 9 April 2024
+Date Approved: 8 April 2025

-Effective Date: 9 April 2024
+Effective Date: Immediate

-Next review Date: 9 April 2026
+Review Date: Two years from approval

 Policy Owner: Vice President Student Experience

-Revision History Previous Version No. Summary of Amendments Approval Date Reviewed Version No. N/A Initial Issue 0.1 0.1 Approved by Governing Body 3 May 2022 1.0 1.0 Review due every two years.
-No changes required Reviewed by GB Policy Committee and agreed to recommend to the Governing Body for approval 14 March 2024 1.0 1.0 Approved by Governing Body 9 April 2024 1.1
+Revision History Previous Version No. Summary of Amendments Approval Date Reviewed Version No. N/A First draft 0.1 0.1 0.1 Approved by Governing Body 3 May 2022 1.0 1.0 Review is due every two years.
+No changes required Reviewed by GB Policy Committee and agreed to recommend to the Governing Body for approval 14 March 2024 1.0 1.1 Approved by Governing Body 9 April 2024 1.1 1.1 Amended in line with Internal Audit recommendations.
+Reviewed by Policy Committee and recommended to Governing Body for approval 20 March 2025 1.1 1.2 Approved by Governing Body 8 April 2025 1.2